kkane106/SpringMVCSQLCRUD-1/README.md

 Stumbling points that I reached while creating this web application were lack of experience in setting up the controller and making sure the JSP files were connected properly.

-UPDATE README with the below when finished:
-The project must be added to your github account with a README.md spelling out:
-Who did the project?
-What was the project?
-What technologies did you use?
-What future feature sets you would like to add?
-Any stumbling points you encountered?